Hello Emacs Enthusiasts

 }

-2. Prefix equals key (what will be typed to produce snippet)
+The “prefix” is the key that will be typed to produce this snippet

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/em